aalykiot/dune/README.md

 - [x] `remotePort`: The numeric representation of the remote port.
 - [x] `bytesRead`: The amount of received bytes.
 - [x] `bytesWritten`: The amount of bytes sent.
-- [x] `Event: 'connect'`: Emitted when a socket connection is successfully established.
-- [x] `Event: 'data'`: Emitted when data is received.
-- [x] `Event: 'end'`: Emitted when the other end of the socket sends a FIN packet.
-- [x] `Event: 'error'`: Emitted when an error occurs.
-- [x] `Event: 'close'`: Emitted once the socket is fully closed.

 ### Performance Measurement